HomeLatest NewsIndustryUS financial major JPMorgan on global expansion mode, to hire its biggest team in Germany

 Register Now →

-On Thursday, JPMorgan posted a job for a ‘people project lead’ in international consumer banking.
+On Thursday, JPMorgan posted a for a ‘people project lead’ in international consumer banking.
 “Join us in Berlin as we embark on this exciting chapter in the continued growth of our business,” the company posted.

 US banks have been looking to offset lucrative but at times volatile returns in investment banking with steadier revenues, although they face a competitive consumer market dominated by local incumbents, where margins are thin.

-Banks, which are already suffering from a drop in corporate dealmaking, could also see their retail operations struggle to expand as rises, inflation bites and consumers tighten their spending.
+Banks, which are already suffering from a drop in corporate dealmaking, could also see their retail operations struggle to expand as unemployment rises, inflation bites and consumers tighten their spending.

 Advertisement